 What is vulnerability management?

-Because today’s enterprise networks are so distributed, and so many new vulnerabilities are discovered every day, effective manual or ad hoc vulnerability management is all but impossible.
+Today’s enterprise networks are so distributed, and various new vulnerabilities are discovered daily, making effective manual or ad hoc vulnerability management nearly impossible.
 Cybersecurity teams typically rely on vulnerability management solutions to automate the process.

 The Center for Internet Security (CIS) lists continuous vulnerability management as one of its Critical Security Controls (link resides outside ibm.com) to defend against the most common cyberattacks.
 Vulnerability management allows IT security teams to adopt a more proactive security posture by identifying and resolving vulnerabilities before they can be exploited.